 Tip №2: Distinguish Must-Haves From Nice-To-Haves

-- It is advisable to get the pros and cons of PIM implementation in an organization.
+- It is advisable in an organisation to implement the pros and cons of PIM.

 - The long list of functional and technical requirements for all departments is expected.
-But customization is possible to cater to the needs of each department in an organization.
+But organizations can customize it to cater to the needs of each department.

 - Check the position: is this part of the primary business process?
 These are the hard demands or must-haves.
 Other features are the nice-to-haves.
 If the system does not (or in any other way) meet these requirements, it may still be very suitable for your organization.

-- In general, no transactional and analytical data is stored in a separate PIM system.
+- In general, organizations do not store transactional and analytical data in a separate PIM system.
 For that, you should have a link made with your other systems.
-This is the case with an all-in-one solution that also includes CRM, stock, accounting, and a webshop.
+In this case, with an all-in-one solution that also includes CRM, stock, accounting, and a webshop.
 So it is useful to extend your search to systems that have more than just PIM.

 - The advice is to start simple.
 Fill the PIM system with necessary basic information and slowly expand it to fully enriched article information.